 Langdon DW.
 Cognition in multiple sclerosis.
 Curr Opin Neurol.
 2011 Jun;24(3):244-9.

-There are an increasing number of studies about cognitive rehabilitation in MS. Cognitive rehabilitation studies tend to take one of four approaches:
+Cognitive rehabilitation studies tend to take one of four approaches:

 - cognitive retraining through drills and exercises (often computerised);